Madhumal-Thushan/ZcodeChat-Flutter/README.md

 ## Description
 * A chat app made by Flutter and Firebase.
-* Support login with google account, chat with any user, send text, image and sticker, update avatar and profile.
+* Support login with your account and chat with your friends